DigitalShoestringSolutions/ShoestringAssembler/README.md

 During Assembly, status messages are printed to terminal.
 This includes what versions of Service Modules have been selected, where config files are being linked between UserConfig and ServiceModules, what `docker-compose` files have been detected etc.
 These (`stdout&stderr`) are also saved to a local text file called `assemblerlog.txt`, which will appear alongside the clone.
-Hence, if the Assembler is downloaded with [the template's `get_service_modules.sh`](https://github.com/DigitalShoestringSolutions/starter-solution-template/blob/feature/assembler/ServiceModules/Assembly/get_service_modules.sh) the file `assemblerlog.txt` will appear alongside `get_service_modules.sh`.
+Hence, if the Assembler is downloaded with [the template's `get_service_modules.sh`](https://github.com/DigitalShoestringSolutions/starter-solution-template/blob/feature/assembler/ServiceModules/Assembly/get_service_modules.sh) the file `assemblerlog.txt` will appear alongside `get_service_modules.sh` in `.../ServiceModules/Assembly/`.

 ## To try it out: